-Dorsal Root Ganglion blocks are used mainly for localised radicular pain (sciatic leg or arm pain) pain where simpler measures have not helped.
-They are most commonly used in the lumbar region.
+Epidurals are used mainly for radicular pain (sciatic leg or arm pain) pain where simpler measures have not helped.
 It may help your pain by reducing some of the pain signals.
-Pain relief can be short-lived although some people can get significant and lasting pain relief from these injections, it may not be a cure.
+Pain relief can be short-lived though some people can get significant and lasting pain relief from these injections, it may not be a cure.

-The injection contains local anaesthetic often with a small amount of steroid.
 The injection is usually undertaken alongside other treatments such as physiotherapy.